 The project will deliver a vibrant commercial, transport and community precinct that will restore the prominence of the Goods Shed and transform the heart of the city.
 A new hotel and conference centre will create jobs (140 jobs during construction and 30 ongoing jobs after construction is complete), attract more visitors to region and stimulate the local community’s economic growth and development.

-The project will inject more than $40 million into the regional economy and leverage significant private sector investment.
+The project will inject $51 million into the regional economy and leverage significant private sector investment.
 This will act as a catalyst for future investment, employment and new business opportunities in the retail, accommodation and hospitality sectors.

 The second round of consultation with the community and stakeholders on the Ballarat Station Precinct Redevelopment Project was held between 29 November 2016 and 22 January 2017.